 Besides, chemical fertilizers are quite expensive, and cost production is also high.
-Thus, the use of biofertilizers is recommended over the chemical fertilizer as it improves the soil texture, quality and enriches the soil with essential nutrients required for plant growth.
+Thus, biofertilizers are recommended over chemical fertilizers as they improve the soil structure and texture and enrich the soil with essential nutrients required for plant growth.
 This post describes the definition, purpose and steps involved in biofertilizer production.

 Content: Biofertilizer Production